openedx/credentials/docs/verifiable_credentials/storages.rst

 .. note::

     For development/testing purposes a `Sandbox Registry`_ is available.
-If you would like to be added to the Sandbox Registry, please open a pull requests directly against that repository, matching the format for existing issuers in `registry.json`
+If you would like to be added to the Sandbox Registry, please open a pull request directly against that repository, matching the format for existing issuers in `registry.json`

 Learner experience
 ~~~~~~~~~~~~~~~~~~